 2.1.26 “Ultra-Wide Band” or “UWB” Devices mean that employ spreading of the radio energy over a very wide frequency band, with a very low power spectral density operating with technical conditions as defined in Article 4.

-2.1.27 “Wideband Data Transmission” equipment means equipment complying with technical specifications as set out in ETIS EN 300 328.
+2.1.27 “Wideband Data Transmission” equipment means equipment complying with technical specifications as set out in ETSI EN 300 328.
 This includes equipment based on IEEE 802.11 family of standards.

 2.1.28 “WLAN” means Wireless Local Area Network of connected equipment connected without the use of wires using IEEE 802.11 family of standards.

+2.1.XX “Heritage Recreation and Hobbies” means activities which are closely linked to traditions and heritage of the UAE such as (Camel racing, hunting, falconry, etc) or personal hobbies and activities such as (off-roading, scuba diving, motor biking, cycling, etc)

+2.1.XX “ITS” or “Intelligent Transport Systems” means the integration of information and communication technologies (ICTs) and applications that can achieve a reduction in traffic and pedestrian fatalities, and enhance transport infrastructure systems, through the realization of future automated driving.